 As suddenly as cannetille work emerged in jewelry fashion, it disappeared.
 The height of cannetille jewelry in civil fashion is around 1830 and when no other clues are present to properly date these pieces – as hallmarks, invoices or other provenance – they are dated as ca. 1830.

 Early Examples of Cannetille

 In Moscow’s Hermitage, there is a silver toilet service from the collection of Catherine the Great which was made around 1740-1750 in China (possibly from Canton).
 Although it mainly features filigree work, the piece shows early signs of cannetille decorations.
-In particular, it features a delicate spider-web “over stitching” around a small stamped circular dome, a design which would became popular later in the 19th century.
+In particular, it features a delicate spider web “over stitching” around a small stamped circular dome, a design that would become popular later in the 19th century.

 Kinds of Cannetille